-Such theories also have no Higgs branches \cite{DelZotto:2014kka}, and it was proposed in \cite{Cordova:2015nma} that they have $(k, k+M)$ minimal models of $W_k$ algebra as their VOAs.
+Such theories have no Higgs branches \cite{DelZotto:2014kka}, and it was proposed in \cite{Cordova:2015nma} that they have the $(k, k+M)$ minimal models of the $W_k$ algebra as their VOAs.
 The latter are $C_2$-cofinite, which agrees with the absence of the Higgs branch \cite{Beem:2017ooy}.
-Notice that among the examples mentioned earlier, $(A_2, A_{3n})$ and $(A_2, A_{3n-2})$ are of this type, and the also obeyed non-integrality.
-At the same time $(A_2, A_{3n-1})$ violates both $\gcd(k,M)=1$ and the non-integrality, implying that after the twisted reduction it has both the Higgs and the Coulomb branch.
+Notice that among the examples mentioned earlier, $(A_2, A_{3n})$ and $(A_2, A_{3n-2})$ are of this type, and also obey the non-integrality.
+At the same time, $(A_2, A_{3n-1})$ violates both $\gcd(k,M)=1$ and the non-integrality, implying that after the twisted reduction it has both the Higgs and the Coulomb branch.

 In fact, one can prove that all theories of the type \eqref{flows-to-rk0} obey the non-integrality condition.
-This is done using the Seiberg-Witten (SW) theory techniques elaborated for the AD theories in \cite{}.
+This is done using the Seiberg-Witten (SW) theory techniques elaborated for the AD theories in \cite{Xie:2012hs}.
 The SW curve is:

 The allowed deformations of the SW curve are represented by the monomials: